caanaan/rummager/README.md

 rummager
 ========

-Ruby and RAKE tools for containerized toolchains like yocto
+Rake integration with docker-api for controling docker containers with build tools like Yocto

 Usage in Rakefile
 -----------------